Part 3: The Reframe

 This is the paradox that unlocks everything.

 Mihaly Csikszentmihalyi studied this for decades under the label of "flow."
-His research showed that during optimal experiences, people consistently report that time seemed to pass faster than normal.
+During optimal experiences, people consistently report that time seemed to pass faster than normal.
 Hours felt like minutes.
 The sense of duration collapsed.
 And yet, retrospectively, those experiences feel like the most substantial and vivid periods of people's lives.

 Flow doesn't slow your prospective clock.
 It actually speeds it up.
 But it massively enriches your retrospective clock.
 The brain, when fully engaged, encodes at high density.
 Every moment is processed deeply, stored richly, and indexed distinctly.
 When you look back, there's so much material to retrieve that the period expands.